 - 2. In I Corinthians 3:16 and 6:19, the Apostle Paul teaches us that the believer is the temple of God.
 In doing so, he also provides us with even greater understanding about the deity of the Spirit.
 Read both texts, and then complete the following exercise. - a.
-In I Corinthians 3:16, the believer is called the temple of G. - b.
-In I Corinthians 6:19, the believer is called the temple of the H - S
+In I Corinthians 3:16, the believer is called G\\\\\\ temple.